pmattos/ExpandableTextEditor/README.md

 This project provides a sample SwiftUI based integration for [TextExpander SDK][TextExpander].

-The SDK integration is provided by the custom [`ExpandableTextEditor`][ExpandableTextView] SwiftUI view.
+The SDK integration is provided by the custom [`ExpandableTextView`][ExpandableTextView] SwiftUI view.
 This provides a reusable, (almost) self-contained component to quickly support the TextExpander SDK in any SwiftUI based app.

 This view wraps a `UITextView`, providing all expected multi-line text editing capabilities.